wcarthur/notebooks/README.md

-# notebooks
+# Notebooks
-My collection of IPython notebooks
+My collection of IPython notebooks to do all sorts of fun stuff.